nmslib/nmslib/README.md

 1. A popular library [Annoy](https://github.com/spotify/annoy), which uses a forest of random-projection KD-trees.
 2. A new library [FALCONN](https://github.com/FALCONN-LIB/FALCONN), which is a highly-optimized implementation of the multiprobe LSH.
 It uses a novel type of random projections based on the fast Hadamard transform.

 The benchmarks were run on an c4.2xlarge instance on EC2.
-They employs two data sets:
+They employ two data sets:

 1. 1.2M 100-dimensional word embeddings trained on Tweets [GloVe](http://nlp.stanford.edu/projects/glove/)
 2. 1M of 128-dimensional [SIFT features](http://corpus-texmex.irisa.fr/).

 <table  border="0" width="100%" style="border:none">
 <tr width="100%" border="0" style="border:none">